 With the WooCommerce extension for WordPress, you can process PayPal payments from your customers.
 Learn how in this article.

 The Google XML Sitemaps plugin enables you to quickly and easily generate XML sitemaps for your WordPress site.
 XML sitemaps help search engines index your web site content.
+Learn how to install and configure the Google XML Sitemaps plugin in this article.

 Learn how to disable plugins for WordPress, both individually and all at once.
+You may need to do this to troubleshoot issues with your WordPress installation.

 You can use the EWWW Image Optimizer plugin to automatically optimize image files as you upload them to your WordPress site, as well as optimize existing images.
 Learn how to install and configure this plugin here.

 The TinyMCE Advanced plugin enables you to add powerful editing capabilities to the WordPress editor.
+Learn how to install and configure the TinyMCE Advanced plugin in this article.

 You may experience a problem where installed WordPress plugins disappear from the administration page.
 Learn about the likely cause and how to resolve this issue here.